Where can I get PrEP in Scotland?

 For information on sourcing PrEP outside the NHS, visit I want prep now

-For more detailed information on taking PrEP, see the i-base guide
+For more detailed information on taking PrEP, see the PrEP in Scotland i-Base guide